lightning/bolts/02-peer-protocol.md

 The node _responsible_ for paying the Bitcoin fee:
   - SHOULD send `update_fee` to ensure the current fee rate is sufficient (by a significant margin) for timely processing of the commitment transaction.
+  - if `option_simplified_update` is negotiated:
+    - MUST NOT mix `update_fee` with other updates in the same commitment.

 The node _not responsible_ for paying the Bitcoin fee:
   - MUST NOT send `update_fee`.